dmizr/phuber/README.md

 By default, trained models are only evaluated on the test set.
 This can be modified by overriding the `dataset.train.use`, `dataset.val.use` and `dataset.test.use` arguments.

-To find out more about configuration options for evaluation, use the `--help` flag.
+To find out more about the configuration options for evaluation, use the `--help` flag.

 ## Results